 This concept is important in the service department because the marketplace is more demanding and the competitive forces are increasing.
 Most of what you do, every other service department also...

-An announcement is made by a company that makes inkjet printers that are not office devices at all—they’re introducing a new product: the HP LaserJet.
+An announcement is made by a company that makes printers — they’re introducing a new product: the HP LaserJet.
 Your reaction might be “so what?”
 Just another fad and people will always need a good typewriter.

-Then one day you look around, and the typewriter business is dead, nobody needs one, and nobody wants to buy a good one.
+Then one day you look around, and the typewriter business is dead, nobody needs one, and nobody wants to buy one.
 The service business is non-existent.